jpwhite4/xdmod-supremm/8.0/supremm-processing-configuration.md

----
-title: Job Summarization Configuration Guide
----
+This guide explains how to configure the Job Summarization software.

 ## Prerequisites

-The Job Performance (SUPReMM) XDMoD module must be installed and configured before configuring the Job Summarization software.
-See [the XDMoD module install guide](supremm-install.md) for instructions on this.
+The Job Performance (SUPReMM) XDMoD module must be [installed](supremm-install.md) and [configured](supremm-configuration.md) before configuring the Job Summarization software.

 Setup Script
 ------------